dotz600/RayTracing1523_2008/README.md

 #  Ray Tracing Engine: A Software Engineering Approach

-We developed a ray tracing engine that produces realistic renderings of 3D scenes.
-Used ASS (adaptive duper sampling) techniques to enhance rendering quality in detailed regions.
-Leveraged multithreading for fast rendering.
-Emphasized software engineering principles like SOLID, design patterns, and Agile development.
+This project is a ray tracing engine that produces realistic renderings of 3D scenes.
+It leverages advanced techniques to enhance rendering quality in detailed regions and utilizes multithreading for fast rendering.
+The development process emphasizes software engineering principles like SOLID, design patterns, and Agile development.
-The project focuses on essential aspects of software engineering in a concise and structured manner.
-It covers software engineering domains and principles, concepts like development and architecture, and addresses challenges such as technical debt and design stamina.
-The exploration of software design principles and code smells.
-It examines multi-level abstractions, requirements change management, software maintenance, parameter management, agile development (Agile) and extreme programming (XP), test-driven development (TDD), and behavior-driven design.
-Moreover, it explores problem-related discussions encompassing domains like linear algebra, physics, and anatomy, providing insights into the fascinating world of software engineering.

 ## Table of Contents
 - [More Amazing Examples](#Examples)